selassieadiwokor/Simple-Class-Score/README.md

-This program simply explore the use of excel to perform basic data computation and analysis in python3.
+This program simply explore the use of PYTHON 3 to perform basic data computation and analysis by importing from excel.

 A simple excel file containing the the name, class score and exam score of some John Does were used as a sample data.